truecharts/public/charts/stable/kopia/docs/SERVER.md

 #### Storage and Persistance Configuration

-When running Kopia as a server you should at a minimum configure the App Config Storage to be a Host Path volume in case you need to redeploy the application and lose the persistent volume claim.

-Additionally, it may be useful to have a
-Host Path volume to use for the actual data which will be stored by Kopia.
-You can do this by creating an Additional App Storage configuration, choosing your local dataset, and choosing a path for it inside the Kopia App. `/repository` is a good default because it is what Kopia will default to.
+It may be useful to have a Host Path volume to use for the actual data which will be stored by Kopia.
+You can do this by creating an Additional App Storage configuration, choosing your local dataset, and choosing a mount path for it in the Kopia App. `/repository` is a good default because it is what Kopia will default to.

+In addition, you may want to save the TLS certificates outside the configuration volume claim in case you need to redeploy or migrate Kopia.
+Another Additional App Storage configuration which points to a host path should be used in this case.
+If you do, also update the values for Certificate Path and Certificate Key Path to match the mount path you choose for this.

 ![Recommended Additional App Storage options](images/volume_config.png)